-5. Select the Paste Mode.
-Choose whether to insert or mix the clipboard contents at the point selected in step three, then press ENTER.
+5. Choose whether to insert or mix the clipboard contents at the point selected in step three, then press ENTER.

 ★ Tip: Use the Copy Sample function (Sample Management, 5) to paste the clipboard contents to an empty sample location.

 PASTE secs samples Offset 1.06 33943 Mode: Insert Select Insert/Mix